WidyasmaraDimas/WidyasmaraDimas.github.io/_projects/TicTacToe/index.md

 A simple function to take player input was implemented within the game loop, along with an error-handling function to make sure the program does not crash if user inputted an invalid data.

 ### **Modular Design:**
 The program was structured into distinct functions such as print board, player input, player move, win check, and more.
-This was done to ensure that the program was easy to debug. <br><br>
+This was done to ensure that the program was easy to debug. <br>

 Upon starting the game, the player will be given the option to play against another in a pass and play manner or play against the computer.
-The figure below shows the starting message of the game.<br><br>
+The figure below shows the starting message of the game.<br>

-{% include image-gallery.html images="intro.png" height="400" %} <br><br>
+{% include image-gallery.html images="intro.png" height="300" %} <br>

 One notable function is the function to take the player input.
 In this function, there are embedded error checking system that simply uses three if functions, to make sure that the player input is valid.
-Finally, the program outputs the position that the player wants to put their marks on, as seen on the code snippet below.<br><br>
+Finally, the program outputs the position that the player wants to put their marks on, as seen on the code snippet below.<br>

 ```C
 void input(int *m, int *n, char *p, char a[3][3])